 To generate a lot of hits, you need to successfully launch your podcast onto social media accounts and your website.
 Encourage people that you know to give it a review, so you can find out where to improve and this will give you more credibility if you have a few positive reviews.

 I hope this step by step guide helps you and inspires you to create a podcast.
 It really is that simple!

-Benefits of creating a podcast
+Benefits of Creating a Podcast

 Although there is a lot of work to podcasting, it has several benefits in the modern world today.

-- As an audio blogger, your work can reach a new audience that don’t read blog posts and most importantly a minority of visually impaired people who are disadvantaged as they can’t watch videos on any topic or read about them online.
+- As an audio blogger, your work can reach a new audience that doesn’t read blog posts and most importantly a minority of visually impaired people who are disadvantaged as they can’t watch videos on any topic or read about them online.

 - If you don’t like writing, then you will enjoy talking as it’s much easier and an efficient way of communicating.